Student AVMA ready to reinvent

 New task forces

 Some of the changes involved two new task forces that came out of the SAVMA HOD meeting.
 The Member Benefits Task Force will tackle membership benefits for students enrolled in cooperative programs, also known as 2+2 programs.
-These joint endeavors have veterinary students spending their first years studying veterinary medicine at one university and then finishing their education at another university with a veterinary medical teaching hospital (see sidebar, page 1035).
+These joint endeavors have veterinary students spending their first years studying veterinary medicine at one university and then finishing their education at another university with a veterinary medical teaching hospital (see sidebar).

 All the AVMA Council on Education–accredited veterinary colleges in the U.S. are full members in the SAVMA HOD, but partner programs are not.
 The University of Nebraska-Lincoln is represented in the SAVMA HOD; however, its representatives are nonvoting members and cannot run for the SAVMA board.
 One of Nebraska’s delegates introduced a motion to change the Student AVMA Bylaws to allow partner programs’ representatives to do so.
 After much discussion, delegates created a task force to look into how these programs are represented in SAVMA and present any proposals at the next SAVMA HOD meeting, which will take place in July during the AVMA Annual Convention in Boston